istio/istio.io/_docs/setup/kubernetes/sidecar-injection.md

 Webhooks requires a signed cert/key pair.
 Use `install/kubernetes/webhook-create-signed-cert.sh` to generate a cert/key pair signed by the Kubernetes' CA. The resulting cert/key file is stored as a Kubernetes secret for the sidecar injector webhook to consume.
-Before running the script, please install cfssl.
-On MAC OS X, you can use 'brew install cfssl'.

 _Note_: Kubernetes CA approval requires permissions to create and approve CSR.
 See https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster and